Also known as the “Queen of Forages,” alfalfa is the fourth-leading crop in the United States.

 “I’ve heard some people say the best way to choose an alfalfa variety is to go to a feed store or supplier and buy the cheapest variety,” said Dan Putnam, University of California Cooperative Extension forage specialist.
 “I highly recommend against this.”

 Here’s why: The overall performance is the most important thing to consider when it comes to selecting alfalfa.
-Since a single variety can be the difference between thousands of dollars in profits each year, it’s best to review the best ways of choosing the right alfalfa variety for your land.
+Since a single variety can be the difference between thousands of dollars in profits each year, it’s best to review the best ways of choosing the right types of alfalfa for your land.

 Tips on How to Select an Alfalfa Variety